weegeeday/ESP32-Discord-Bot/README.md

+this is the default readme. <br />
+not all of this is correct. <br />

 # Discord Py Bot Template
 Discord.py is a library that allows you to make discord bots with python.
 This repo is a template for the bot.